Imoptimal/animations-by-imoptimal/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl-3.0.en.html/>

+== Resources ==
+* animate.css 3.7.2, MIT - available @ https://daneden.github.io/animate.css/
+* imoptimal-logo-white.png © 2018 Ivan Maljukanović, CC0 - made by me, not available online apart from the plugins directory /img, and my personal website @ https://imoptimal.com (used as an asset)
+* banner-772x250.png © 2019 Ivan Maljukanović, CC0 - made by me, not available online apart from the plugins official wordpress.org repository (used as an asset)
+* icon.svg © 2019 Ivan Maljukanović, CC0 - made by me, not available online apart from the plugins official wordpress.org repository (used as an asset)